DigitalPublishingToolkit/NN09/md/book.md

 difficulty.
 Platforms like Facebook and Google+ have such a strong gravitational force that it takes a lot of strength to compromise them in the slightest.
-The attempts at building decentralized platforms have a long history of failure: Status.net wanted to replace Twitter, and Diaspora was poised to become an alternative to Facebook.
+The attempts at building decentralized platforms have a long history of failure: <a href="http://Status.net">Status.net</a> wanted to replace Twitter, and Diaspora was poised to become an alternative to Facebook.
 But why should you join an alternative platform if the people you want to communicate with aren’t there?